 The Linear System Solvers library provides the following blocks for solving the system of linear equations AX = B:

 Some of the blocks offer particular strengths for certain classes of problems.
-For example, the Cholesky Solver block is particularly adapted for a square Hermitian positive definite matrix A, whereas the Backward Substitution block is particularly suited for an upper triangular matrix A.
+For example, the Cholesky Solver block is adapted for a square Hermitian positive definite matrix A, whereas the Backward Substitution block is suited for an upper triangular matrix A.

 In the following ex_lusolver_tut model, the LU Solver block solves the equation Ax = b, where

 [-2 0 1]'.

 You can verify the solution by using the Matrix Multiply block to perform the multiplication Ax, as shown in the following ex_matrixmultiply_tut1 model.